svanwambeck/openstack-labs/FIX.md

 2. How to "unsource" your bash session
    `source .bashrc`

-#### A fix to avoid slow yum mirror in anisble lab when a mirror is down and yum slows to a craw or completely fails.
+## A fix to avoid slow yum mirror in anisble lab when a mirror is down and yum slows to a craw or completely fails.

 1. In your home directory, make a new directory called "files"

+2. S-L-O-W YUM Mirrors
+  - Why is YUM updates taking so long!!
+  - Here is the mirror status: http://mirror-status.centos.org/
+  - Here is yum.conf file info: https://docs.fedoraproject.org/en-US/Fedora/15/html/Deployment_Guide/sec-Configuring_Yum_and_Yum_Repositories.html
+  - The default retries before YUM advances to the next mirror is 10 (TEN!!!) retries, let's make that 1:
-2. Copy this text into the files directory and name the file "yum.conf"
+Copy this text into the files directory and name the file "yum.conf"

 <pre>
     [main]
     cachedir=/var/cache/yum/$basearch/$releasever